Tom Clark (industrialist): Honours

 Clark was appointed a Knight Bachelor in the 1986 New Year Honours, for services to manufacturing, export, sport and the community.
 In 1997, he was inducted into the New Zealand Business Hall of Fame.
 In February 2005, Clark was presented the Key to the City from Bob Harvey, the mayor of Waitakere City.

 Death

-Clark died on 14 June 2005 and was survived by his third wife, Patricia, Lady Clark.
+Clark died on 14 June 2005.
 His funeral service was held at Holy Trinity Cathedral in Parnell, and he was cremated at Waikumete Crematorium.
+His third wife, Patricia, Lady Clark, died in 2026.